Camper USA Travel Van Rental for Winter Camping in Sedona

 Winter camping Sedona is a great way to take a break from the grey days of winter.
 This gorgeous area of Arizona exceeded my expectations and reminded me of how much beauty the desert has to offer during the colder months.
 The landscape changes gradually on the drive from alpine mountains to red cliffs as you go along making for scenic ride from our Salt Lake City Depot.
 From there, the drive can be broken up to see some other amazing sights along the way such as Capitol Reef Natl.
 Park, Escalante, Bryce Canyon Natl.
 Park, Zion Natl.
 Park or the Grand Canyon.
 From LA you can stop off in Palm Springs and Joshua Tree Natl.
 Park.
 From either of these locations Sedona is around a great destination for a week of winter camping Sedona fun.

 There is camping just north of Sedona in the Coconino National Forrest in Oak Creek Canyon at the Manzanita Campground.
-For us, winter camping Sedona needs to fit a budget.
+For us, winter camping Sedona in a camper USA travel van needs to fit a budget.
 Manzanita offers the basics: drinking water, vault toilets and picnic tables with a daily camp fee of only $20 it’s a great fit.
-This campground is tent camping only and does not allow RV’s so it is great to be in a campervan and know that you are good to go!
+This campground is tent camping only and does not allow RV’s so it is great to be in a campervan rental and know that you are good to go!
 This campground is lower in elevation and there was not snow on the ground as we had seen further up Oak Creek Canyon.
 We still recommend zero degree sleeping bags, thermals and anything else that will keep you warm through the chilly nights.
 Winter camping Sedona requires being prepared if you want to stay warm and comfortable Check out REI’s winter camping checklist to assist with your planning:

 Manzanita campground is only 30 minutes from uptown Sedona where you can find eclectic shops and restaurants.
 For more info about this campground and Coconino National Forrest visit: